"Once in A Blue Moon, Orion's Whisper, Gymnopédie No.1" Erik Satie - Feat.

 This was an act of determination, not desperation.
 These were very important facts for the cops.
 It was not a nice way to go.

 My father was a very disciplined man.
-He suffered from chronic diabetes
+He was Soldier.
+He suffered from

-but looked after himself well.
-He was an early riser with a disciplined
+chronic diabetes but looked after himself well.
+He was an early riser with

-routine.
-Up at 6am, shower, and take the dog for a walk and then breakfast.
+a disciplined routine.
+Up at 6am, shower, and take the dog for a walk and

-This particular morning, irrespective that it was New Year’s Day, for some
+then breakfast.
+This particular morning, irrespective that it was New Year’s

-unknown peculiar reason he rose later than usual.
-He could not find my
+Day, for some unknown peculiar reason he rose later than usual.
+He could

 He did think it odd that she would go anywhere without a note.
 Especially since, it was 1st of January.
 He got suspicious and went into the garage.
 She was still alive.
 His first instinct was not to call the paramedics but to sit with her until she died.
 She was far gone by now and if there was medical intervention she would be a vegetable.